-A closer look at the incredible costumes of the Star Wars Universe
+Phil takes a closer look at the incredible costumes of the Star Wars Universe

-When in receipt of an invitation to attend the Press Launch for the Star Wars Identities exhibition at the O2 Arena in London, the Future of the Force team were elated to have the opportunity to get an inside look into the amazing costumes made famous within the movies of the greatest saga of all time.
+When in receipt of an invitation to attend the Press Launch for the Star Wars Identities exhibition at the O2 Arena in London, the Future of the Force team was elated to have the opportunity to get an inside look into the amazing costumes made famous within the movies of the greatest saga of all time.

 Being a Star Wars fan for the better part of thirty years, the idea of having the opportunity to be in the very same room as the original costumes worn by the likes of Mark Hamill, Carrie Fisher and the legendary Harrison Ford was a dream come true.